 Dr. Tranah is a Professor at the California Pacific Medical Center (CPMC) Research Institute and an Adjunct Professor in the Department of Epidemiology and Biostatistics at the University of California, San Francisco.
 Dr. Tranah’s current research program is focused on identifying inherited and acquired genetic factors that impact aging and disease with the goal of revolutionizing risk assessment and identifying widely applicable and inexpensive genomic tests that identify persons who would benefit from specific pharmacologic and behavioral treatments to prevent disability and disease.

-ABRF 2017, "A forum for advancing today’s core technologies to enable tomorrow’s innovations," will bring together international leaders in our core disciplines to provide a vision of what can be done, and insight toward making further progress as we work in the present.March 25 - 28, 2017
+ABRF 2017, "A forum for advancing today’s core technologies to enable tomorrow’s innovations," will bring together international leaders in our core disciplines to provide a vision of what can be done,...March 25 - 28, 2017

 The great international interest in the previous qPCR dPCR & NGS Events from 2004 till 2015 with a constant audience of more than 500 participants from all over the world motivates repeating the success next year in April 2017.April 03 - 07, 2017